 What mood and atmosphere does the artist achieve with their color schemes?
 How does the color contribute to the narrative or idea being conveyed in the artwork?

-Teaching Artist Alex Rowe demonstrates an unusual approach to doing the underpainting in our acrylic painting tutorial: instead of painting the objects the colors they actually are, he paints the objects using their complementary color.
+Teaching Artist Alex Rowe demonstrates an unusual approach to doing the underpainting in our acrylic eye painting tutorial: instead of painting the skin and eye the way they actually are, he paints the objects using their complementary color.

 Many students assume that if they want to incorporate color into their portfolio, the only option is acrylic painting and oil painting.
 However, painting supplies are costly, and without proper training in painting techniques, both media can be incredibly difficult and frustrating to learn on your own.